Merkoba/Meltdown/README.md

 ## Join Lines <a name="join"></a>

-Multiple lines can be joined with a symbol, in case you want a more concise presentation.
+Multiple lines can be joined with a character, in case you want a more concise presentation.

 For example: